 We offer CPR certification courses for Community, Workplace Employees, and Healthcare professionals in Mississippi.
-CPR classes make it easy to gain the skills needed to respond during cardiac or breathing emergencies.
+CPR online certification classes make it easy to gain the skills needed to respond during cardiac or breathing emergencies.
 Thousands of institutions and organizations accept our course certification worldwide.
-We are trusted by hundreds of thousands of professionals like you all over the United States for their employment growth.
+We also offer online CPR certification for healthcare providers and we are trusted by hundreds of thousands of professionals all over the United States for their employment growth.

 Our online training in CPR, first aid, and basic life support follows the latest American Heart Association & Emergency Cardiovascular Care/ILCOR guidelines (2015).
 We are also OSHA Standard 29 CFR 1910.1030 compliant to ensure that you get a quality education.
 From receiving your online coursework and training materials, studying the curriculum, and taking the certification exam, you can count on us.

 American Training Association for CPR offers online CPR and First Aid training and online BLS certification for residents across Mississippi, including those in Jackson, Columbus, and Meridian.
 Anyone can join us, not just medical professionals and public safety professionals, but anyone who wants to learn how to respond to a wide range of medical emergencies.
 Our Online CPR classes and online first aid course take only a few short hours to complete but can help you save a life when every second counts.
 In addition, our CPR certification cards are nationally accepted.
 You can instantly print your digital certification cards from your printer after the successful completion of our CPR class.